 Schedule Slip:"Negima will be taking a break next week" "Negima will be taking a break next week" "Shonen Magazine (which Negima is in) will not be sold next week" "Negima will be taking a break next week" Repeat ad infinitum.

-Torch the Franchise and Run: The series' rather abrupt ending is the result of Akamatsu dropping the series in protest against his publisher's attempt to take ownership and copyright of the series away from him.
-They gave up quickly, but Akamatsu seems to have been tired of the series anyway and included elements that could only be considered spiteful towards the fans like sinking every ship and giving several character like Chisame highly controversial epilogues.
+Torch the Franchise and Run: The series' rather abrupt ending is the result of Ken Akamatsu dropping the series in protest against his publisher's attempt to take ownership and copyright of the series away from him.
+The publishers may have given up quickly, but Akamatsu seemed to have been tired of the series anyway, thus the inclusion of elements that could only be considered spiteful towards the fans, like sinking every Neg-related ship and giving several characters like Chisame completely ambiguous and hotly contestable epilogues...
+That is, until he decided to tie up some loose ends via his Stealth Sequel.